Leif Rydell

 I also took a walk to the next village which has a harbor and on my way I came up with this beautiful Orange-breasted Green Pigeon as well as this funny Toque Macaque.

 After 3 days at the sea we started the trip towards Sinharaja (Forest) N.P.
 This park is the last remaining true rainforest in Sri Lanka.
 It is also the place to see most of the islands 32 endemics.
 The most frequent place for birders to visit is at the northern entrance and most reports are from there.
 However, I decide to try the southern part mostly because it is more convenient and also more "family friendly".
 I didn't see all endemics but had a truly good time here and saw many good birds.
 We stayed at a lodge at the absolute edge of the park an d it was ok but I would much more recommend the place my private guide recently has started.
 Only 2 rooms but they are absolute spotless and next to a valley/ slope down towards the river.
 I saw so many nice birds here in just an hour.
 He (Saman Shanta) also has his own restaurant.
 The place is called Villa Evergreen and restaurant.
 The first evening I booked him for a night walk which proved to be very successful.
-Our first bird was the Brown Hawk-owl just outside the park.
+Our first bird was the Crested Serpent Eagle which was disturbed by the flashlight, just outside the park.

 As we walked in to the forest it started to rain so I got pretty disappointed that the evening would be ruined.
 I was completely wrong.
 Except from the wake up of leeches (I had about 20 on each leg) we had fantastic views of Sri Lanka Frogmouth.
 My guide heard an owl call and he said maybe the endemic Chestnut-backed Owlet but when we finally found it after some tough walking we were stunned to find the Serendib Scops-Owl.
 This endemic is one of the rarest birds on earth (maybe only 80 of them) and only found in Sinharaja.
 However, this was actually the first record ever in this section of the park and this made a strong feather in his hat.
 At the end of our walk he showed me a great Tarantula Spider behind a sign.